kensanata/oddmu/README.md

 filepath.
 On a Linux system, this doesn't matter.
 I suspect that it also doesn't matter on MacOS and Windows because the file systems handle forward slashes just fine.
 The code still tries to do the right thing.
-A path that is derived from a URL is a path, with slashes.
+A path that is derived from a URL is a path with slashes.
-Before accessing a file, it has to turned into a filepath using filepath.FromSlashes and in the rare case where the inverse happens, use filepath.ToSlashes.
+Before accessing a file, it has to be turned into a filepath using `filepath.FromSlashes` and in the rare case where the inverse happens, use `filepath.ToSlashes`.

-In the rare cases where you need to access the page name in code that is used from a template, you have to decode the path.
-See the code in diff.go for an example.
+If you need to access the page name in code that is used from a template, you have to decode the path.
+See the code in `diff.go` for an example.

 ## References